 Congresswoman Lowey believes a robust foreign policy is critical to United States national security.
 She is a leading proponent of all three elements of a strong national security strategy: defense, diplomacy, and development.

-As the former Chair and current Ranking Member on the House Appropriations Subcommittee on State and Foreign Operations, Lowey advocates full funding of diplomatic priorities, as well as security, economic, and humanitarian assistance.
+As the Chairwoman of the House Appropriations Subcommittee on State and Foreign Operations, Lowey advocates full funding of diplomatic priorities, as well as security, economic, and humanitarian assistance.
 Fulfilling our leadership responsibility requires reducing poverty, increasing access to basic education and economic development; preventing and treating infectious diseases; promoting democracy in developing societies; and encouraging the export of U.S. products around the world.

 Lowey is a leading proponent of a strong U.S. - Israel relationship, which is essential to U.S. national security interests.
 She is a strong advocate for the annual U.S. aid package for Israel, which helps our ally secure its borders and protect its citizens.
 Lowey will also continue to support U.S. military assistance to help maintain Israel’s qualitative military edge in the region.